-As the wider global economy starts to recover, elements of economic weakness in China – such as the consumer – are likely to revive and the government is expected to extend its growth plan, driving investment openings across a swathe of consumer-orientated industries.
+As the wider global economy starts to recover, China’s strong export outperformance may lose some steam, and the government is expected to extend its growth plan, driving investment openings across a swathe of consumer-orientated industries.

 China’s recent commitments to improve its environmental credentials will involve massive infrastructure investment, as will its efforts to improve domestic telecoms and connectivity.
 Such vast spending programmes will create a multiplier effect for investment opportunities, across multiple sectors.

-And the Chinese equity market is becoming more accessible for international investors, via both internationally traded shares on the Hong Kong Stock Exchange (known as ‘H’ stocks) and the onshore domestic Chinese equity market (‘A’ stocks).
+And the Chinese equity market is becoming more accessible for international investors, via both internationally traded shares like on the Hong Kong Stock Exchange (known as ‘H’ shares) and the onshore domestic Chinese equity market (‘A’ shares) listed in Shanghai and Shenzhen.
 Moreover, because China remains significantly under-represented in global indices, and because the country is often exposed to different market conditions, Chinese equities are considered highly complementary to a broader global equity portfolio.